PrismLibrary/Prism-Documentation/docs/xamarin-forms/dependency-injection/registering-types.md

 ### Registering a Service Instance

-While many times you'll want to register a Singleton by simply providing the Service and Implementation types, there are times in which you may simply want to new up a service and provide it for a given service, or which you may want to register the Current instance by a plugin such as MonkeyCache as shown below:
+While many times you'll want to register a Singleton by simply providing the Service and Implementation types, there are times in which you may want to new up a service instance and provide it for a given service, or in which you may want to register the Current instance from a plugin such as MonkeyCache as shown below:

 ```cs
 containerRegistry.RegisterInstance<IFoo>(new FooImplementation());